Skip to main content

 • Owner only earns on profit — aligned with depositor outcomes

-Safety: performanceFeeBps is capped by maxPerformanceFeeBps (governor parameter). protocolFeeBps is capped at 1000 bps (10%). managementFeeBps is capped at 1000 bps (10%) and set at the factory level.
+Tracked as item W-1 in the pre-mainnet punch list; regression coverage in test/governor/FeeBlacklistResilience.t.sol.
+Safety: the vault’s agentFeeBps is capped at 1500 bps (15%) by the vault and additionally clamped to maxPerformanceFeeBps (governor parameter) at settlement. protocolFeeBps is capped at 1000 bps (10%). managementFeeBps is capped at 1000 bps (10%) and set at the factory level.
 Why a management fee?
 Without it, there is no incentive to operate a vault — the owner curates agents, manages targets, sets parameters, handles emergencies, but earns nothing.
 The management fee aligns vault owner incentives with depositor outcomes (owner only earns on profit).

 Single Strategy Per Vault